Learn About the Labor Force Participation Rate in Tucson, Arizona MSA

 How are we doing?

-The labor force participation rate in the Tucson Metropolitan Statistical Area (MSA) was 80.5% among adults in their prime working years (ages 25-54) in 2022.
-This ranked Tucson 11th among peer western MSAs.
-Denver and Austin significantly outpaced the rest with rates of 87.5% and 86.6%, respectively.
-Overall, Arizona’s metro areas rank low among the 12 western MSAs, with Phoenix (82.4%) in seventh.
+The labor force participation rate in the Tucson Metropolitan Statistical Area (MSA) was 80.8% among adults in their prime working years (ages 25-54) in 2023.
+Tucson had one of the lowest labor force participation rates compared to peer western MSAs.
+Denver significantly outpaced the rest with a rate of 87.8%.
+Arizona’s metro areas rank low among the 12 western MSAs, with Phoenix (82.6%) reporting the seventh lowest labor force participation rate.
 Out of 12 western MSAs, the six lowest labor force participation rates among adults in their prime working years are located in the Southwest.

 Why is it important?